BlueBrain/dendritic_synapse_density/README.md

 # dendritic_synapse_density

-Extraction of dendritic synapses per unit length for each neuron:
+Extraction of dendritic synapses per unit length for each neuron of a given circuit:

 * __[/bin](/bin)__\
   Python scripts to extracts dendritic EXC and INH synapse densities (#synapses/um) for each neuron.
 The resulting cell table is written to file as pickled Pandas dataframe.